NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bestial Protection.md

 **Prerequisites** Beastmaster Dedication; animal companion that's Large or greater
 * * *
 Your companion's mere presence is enough to rattle creatures that fall under its shadow.
-When a creature adjacent to your animal companion that's smaller than it targets you with an attack, that creature becomes [[Conditions/Frightened|Frightened 1]].
+When a creature adjacent to your animal companion that's smaller than it targets you with an attack, that creature becomes [[Frightened|Frightened 1]].

 *Source: Pathfinder Howl of the Wild*
 *ORC*